alkampfergit/alkampfergit/README.md

 ### Hi there 👋

+My name is Ricci Gian Maria and I'm a passionate developer since I've got my first computer (Commodore Vic 20).

+- 📫 You can reach me at: alkampfer [at] nablasoft.com.
 <!--
 **alkampfergit/alkampfergit** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.